Creating a New Report

 The instructions below show you how to prepare a new XBRL report based on the default EBA (European Banking Authority) taxonomy available in Altova® European Banking Authority (EBA) XBRL add-in for Excel.
-This XBRL taxonomy is installed by default on your computer at the same time when you install the add-in.
-Additional taxonomies can be installed separately, see Installing Additional Taxonomies.
+This XBRL taxonomy is installed by default on your computer when you install the add-in.
+Additional taxonomies can be installed separately, see Installing XBRL Taxonomies.

 To create a new report:

 1.In the Excel ribbon, click the EBA tab.

 3.Select the taxonomy entry point corresponding to the report that you wish to create.
 Use the filter at the top of the dialog box to filter entry points by keywords such as "IFRS", "Funding", and so on.
 Note that, by default, only the most current entry points for the current version of the add-in are shown.
 To show all the XBRL taxonomies available for download, select the Show entry points available for download check box.
 To show all versions, clear the Show only most current entry points check box.

 Entry points that are shown in brick red color are not installed.
 To install the respective XBRL taxonomies, select the entry point, and then click OK.
 This opens the XBRL Taxonomy Manager, where you can complete the installation, see Managing XBRL Taxonomies.

 4.Be patient while the report tables are loaded into Excel.
 During this operation, a dialog box informs you of the progress, for example:

 Once the report tables have finished loading, notice the Tables section in the EBA Filing Pane.

 5.Select the check boxes next to tables that you want to include in the report.
 Notice that each included table appears on a new sheet in the Excel book.

 You can now start entering data in tables, validate it, and export it to XBRL format.
 See the following topics for more information: